Wes Foderingham: Rangers

 On 3 July 2015, Foderingham signed a three-year contract with then Scottish Championship club Rangers.
-He made his debut for the Ibrox club in a 6–2 win against Hibernian in the first round of the Scottish Challenge Cup and was Rangers' first choice goalkeeper over Cammy Bell under new Rangers manager Mark Warburton.
+He made his debut for the Ibrox club in a 6–2 win against Hibernian in the first round of the Scottish Challenge Cup and was Rangers' first choice goalkeeper ahead of Cammy Bell under new Rangers manager Mark Warburton.
 On 19 July 2016, Foderingham extended his contract with Rangers for another year until 2019.
 In July 2018, under new Manager Steven Gerrard, Foderingham became second-choice goalkeeper largely due to the return of Allan McGregor to the Rangers team after a six-year absence.
 Foderingham made his first appearance of the season for Rangers in a 3–1 win over Kilmarnock in the Scottish League Cup.
 On 19 May 2020 it was announced that he would leave Rangers at the end of May when his contract ended.

 Sheffield United

 Foderingham joined Premier League club Sheffield United on 17 July 2020 on a three-year contract.
+During the 2021/2022 season, under manager Paul Heckingbottom, Foderingham established himself as the club's first-choice goalkeeper.

+In the 2022–2023 season Foderingham kept 18 clean sheets in 44 games as Sheffield United secured promotion back to the Premier League.

+In September 2023, Sheffield United received racist abuse and threats aimed at Foderingham following the club's 2–1 away Premier League defeat by Tottenham Hotspur.
+The following week he was in goal for Sheffield United's record defeat, an 8–0 home loss to Newcastle United.
+The win also matched Newcastle's record Premier League win.

+Foderingham was released by Sheffield United at the end of the 2023–24 season.

+West Ham United

+On 26 June 2024, Premier League club West Ham United announced the signing of Foderingham for a free transfer and on a two-year contract.

+Aris Limassol

+On 9 September 2025, Foderingham joined Cypriot First Division club Aris Limassol.

 International career

 Foderingham has represented England at various levels including England U19s.

+He is eligible to represent Jamaica through his father.

 Personal life

+Born in England, Foderingham is of Barbados and English descent.
 He is a supporter of Newcastle United.